The Last Perfect Summer of Richard Dawlish: a Dottie Manderson mystery book 4

 The war, Richard Dawlish reflected as he sipped his champagne cocktail with great reluctance, might never have happened.

 No one mentioned the dead, but he could still see them, their clutching, decaying flesh protruding from muddy dips and hollows, and at night the rats would come out of their hiding places and nibble the naked vulnerable limbs.
 Richard didn’t even need to close his eyes.
 The images were always before him.
 He carried them with him wherever he went, whatever he did, in his head, in his dreams, his mind, his eyes.
 He began to think they would never leave him.
-Even when he was an old man, he would still see those corpses, like so many strange species growing in a wasteland of a garden.
+Even when he was an old man, he would still see those corpses, like so many strange species growing in a wasteland of mire.

 ‘Showed the bloody Boche a thing or two, let me tell you!’ came another voice from the back.
 Again, everyone laughed, and Maynard said, his good humour slipping slightly, ‘Indeed.
 But let’s keep it polite, gentlemen, remember the ladies.’
 He looked down at his bit of paper.
 ‘Er, next on the list, is some young scallywag by the name of Second Lieutenant Gervase Parfitt.
-A second lieutenant at only nineteen.
+A second lieutenant at only twenty years of age!
 That’s a sterling achievement, Gerry, my dear boy!’
 A lanky youth nodded, and received with blushes the back-slaps and cheers of those around him as he made his way forward.

 The audience, less bored now and enjoying the fun, turned back to Maynard, whose glass was being topped up by a servant.
-‘And we mustn’t forget Gervase’s big brother Reggie, better known as Captain Reginald Parfitt,’ Maynard paused to drink his toast, then went on, ‘Then there’s yet another of these overachieving Parfitt brothers, this time it’s none other than Artie, a Lieutenant in His Majesty’s navy, which as we all know, is just some strange, salt-water name for a Captain!
+‘And we mustn’t forget Gervase’s little brother Reggie, better known as Sergeant Reginald Parfitt,’ Maynard paused to drink his toast, then went on, ‘Then there’s yet another of these overachieving Parfitt brothers, this time it’s none other than Artie, a Lieutenant in His Majesty’s navy, which as we all know, is just some strange, salt-water name for a Captain!
 Lieutenant Arthur Parfitt, ladies and gentlemen.
 Then last, but by no means least, my nephew Algy’s comrade-in-arms, Lieutenant Richard Dawlish.
 Richard, my dear fellow, do step up with the others for the photograph.
 Let’s have some applause for this excellent display of British—er, and colonial, of course—manhood.’

 Richard had smiled dutifully and raised his glass for each toast.
 He had wondered if he would be mentioned and was a little surprised that he was.
 As a ripple of polite applause went around the room, he made his way forward, embarrassed but smiling.
 Maynard shook his hand, then the six young men stood together whilst the photographer arrived to capture the moment for posterity.
 The photographer had some difficulty getting the right light reading and focus, no doubt due to the dozens of dazzling artificial lights in the ballroom coupled with the bright sunlight coming in from outside.